Evidence review

 Why verification sits underneath everything

 Compounded GLP-1 medications are not FDA-approved, and the FDA does not verify their safety, effectiveness, or quality3.
 So the pharmacy behind a provider is not a footnote — it colors the results, price-honesty, and access factors alike.
-A LegitScript-certified or 503B-backed operation earns trust a low sticker cannot buy.
-We unpack this fully in is compounded semaglutide legit and safe.
+A LegitScript-certified or 503B-backed operation earns trust a low sticker cannot buy, and a real intake should also screen for the hard exclusions on the label itself, starting with the boxed warning for thyroid C-cell tumors.
+We unpack this fully in what makes a compounded semaglutide program legitimate.

 From factors to a grade